esl-epfl/x-heep/docs/source/Peripherals/SPI.md

 ### Command Segment

-A command segment is a single instruction provided to the _SPI Host IP_ specifying speed, direction and two additional parameters that will be discussed later in this documentation.
+A command segment is a single instruction provided to the _SPI Host IP_ specifying speed, direction, and additional parameters discussed later.

 ### SPI Host

-SPI Host refers to the particular hardware device for which this SDK and HAL have been developed.

-SPI Host, SPI Host IP and SPI Host device are used indistinctively throughout this documentation.
+SPI Host refers to the particular hardware device for which this SDK and HAL have been developed. _SPI Host_, _SPI Host IP_, and _SPI Host device_ are used interchangeably.

 ### TX and RX

-TX refers to transmition related data or operations.
+- TX: Transmission-related data or operations.

-RX refers to reception related data or operations.
+- RX: Reception-related data or operations.

 ### Slave and Target

-_Slave_ and _target_ are used indistinctively, and mean the SPI device that responds to the SPI Host.
+_Slave_ and _target_ are used interchangeably, referring to the SPI device that responds to the SPI Host.

 ### Word

-A word, when used as a unit of digital information, will always refer to 32 bits throughout the entire documentation.
+A word, when used as a unit of digital information, always refers to 32 bits throughout the entire documentation.

-## SDK and HAL Usage
+## SDK Usage

-### SDK

-The most important structure of the SDK is `spi_t`, which holds all the necessary information to communicate with an external SPI device.
-It specifies which _SPI Host IP_ to use and contains all the data related to the external SPI slave.
+The SDK facilitates communication with external SPI devices through the `spi_t` structure, which holds necessary information, including the specific _SPI Host IP_ and external _SPI slave_ data.

 ```c
 typedef struct {